 Breathing problems

-A healthy gut is super important in small animals, and guinea pigs are no exception!
-With the correct diet, which is recommended to be; 85-90% grass or hay, a small handful of leafy greens and one egg cup a day of pelleted guinea pig food.
-As an idea, here’s an example of healthy gut movement (AKA jelly beans)!
+A healthy gut is extremely important for small animals, and guinea pigs are no exception.
+A correct diet is usually made up of 85–90% grass or hay, a small handful of leafy greens, and one egg cup of pelleted guinea pig food per day.
+As an example, here’s what healthy gut movement can look like: jelly beans.

 Image: Example of healthy guinea pig gut health by @xlivspiggiesx

-Did you know that adding vitamin C to your guinea pig’s diet is vital as guinea pigs cannot produce vitamin C themselves?
-If relying on Vitamin C from their food, we would recommend feeding fresh greens which are high in vitamin C to avoid any issues with their tummies, teeth and vitamin C levels.
+Did you know that adding vitamin C to your guinea pig’s diet is essential, as guinea pigs cannot produce vitamin C themselves?
+If you’re relying on vitamin C from their food, it’s best to feed fresh greens that are high in vitamin C to help avoid issues with their tummies, teeth, and overall vitamin C levels.

-Some of the vegetables that the PDSA recommends you can safely feed your guinea pig to help with their vitamin C levels include:
+Some of the vegetables that the PDSA recommends to safely feed your guinea pig to support their vitamin C levels include:

-As always, if you notice any changes in your guinea pig’s behaviour or eating patterns, always consult your vet.
-And as standard, if you’re wanting to change their diet, make sure any changes are done over a gradual period.
+As always, if you notice any changes in your guinea pig’s behaviour or eating patterns, consult your vet.
+And as standard practice, if you want to change their diet, make sure any changes are introduced gradually over time.

 Are you a guinea pig owner that stresses about arrangements when going on holiday?
 We spoke to Anna of Fluffies and Friends and she has the perfect set-up for boarding your guinea pigs!